jax-ml/jax/docs/new_docs/201/sharding.md

 ```

 Unreduced is useful for delaying distributed reductions, especially in
 the context of autodiff.
-More on that later.
+More on that in {ref}`jax-301-sharding-ad`.

 Note that because every array has its own `Sharding` instance, and every
 `Sharding` instance has its own `Mesh` instance, arrays in scope can be